 A vaccine reducing malaria episodes

-The first vaccine candidate completed a Phase 1b clinical trial in Tanzania in close collaboration with the Swiss Tropical and Public Health Institute.
+The first vaccine candidate with two malaria antigens completed a Phase 1b clinical trial in Tanzania in close collaboration with the Swiss Tropical and Public Health Institute.
 The clinical trial study confirmed that the company's virosome-based vaccine was well tolerated and safe for adults and children as young as 5 years of age.
 The vaccine induced specific antibodies against the key AMA-1 and CSP-1 Malaria antigens in semi-immune subjects, lasting up to 12 months for the CSP-1.
-Overall the vaccine reduced the malaria episodes by 50%. (link to publication)
+Overall the vaccine reduced the malaria episodes by 50%.
+See more

 1 Reiter P. Global warming and malaria: knowing the horse before hitching the cart; Malaria Journal ( December 11, 2008).